-- 1. Requirements for Ayurvedic, Homeopathic manufacturing, sale, and licensing requirements - 2.
-Layout and contents of official websites of various agencies regulating the profession of pharmacy in India: e.g., CDSCO, SUGAM portal, PCI etc. - 3.
-Licenses required, application processes (online/offline), drug regulatory office website of the respective state - 4.
-Case studies actions taken on violation of any act / rule related to pharmacy - 5.
-Schedule H1 drugs and its implementation in India - 6.
-Counterfeit / Spurious medicines - 7.
-Drug Testing Labs in India - 8.
-Overview of Pharma marketing practices - 9.
-Generic Medicine
+- 1. Requirements for Ayurvedic, Homeopathic manufacturing, sale, and licensing requirementsLayout and contents of official websites of various agencies regulating the profession of pharmacy in India: e.g., CDSCO, SUGAM portal, PCI etc. - 2.
+Licenses required, application processes (online/offline), drug regulatory office website of the respective state - 3.
+Case studies actions taken on violation of any act / rule related to pharmacy Schedule H1 drugs and its implementation in India.